-This mobility device complies with the requirements of ISO 7176-19 and may be used as a vehicle seat in connection with an anchoring system that has been checked and approved in accordance with ISO 10542.
+The mobility device may be used as a vehicle seat in connection with an anchoring system that has been checked and approved in accordance with ISO 10542.
 The transporting vehicle must be professionally converted to anchor the mobility device.
 Contact your vehicle's manufacturer for more information.